distributed-nvme/distributed-nvme/README.md

 `Controller Node` is a performance bottleneck.
 Assuming we create a raid1 on a `Active Controller`.
-When a `Host` send 1 write IO to the `Active Controller`, the `Active Controller` should receive the 1 IO and dispatch 2 IOs to the two `Virtual Disks` of the raid1 device.
+When a `Host` send 1 write IO to the `Active Controller`, the `Active Controller` should receive the 1 IO and dispatch 2 IOs to the two `Virtual Disk`s of the raid1 device.
 So the IOs on the `Active Controller` is 3 times than the `Host`.
 If the `Controller Node` has the similar hardware configuration as the `Host`, it can not even satisfy a single